 To promote independence and preparation for the future.

-The provision is integrated in to Birch Wood Special School and Birch Wood Vale School (site 1 and 2); ensuring students have opportunities to develop positive relationships with peers and skilful staff alike, as well as benefit from a wide range of specialist facilities through the Birch Wood Schools.
+The provision is integrated in to Birch Wood Special School and Birch Wood Vale School, ensuring students have opportunities to develop positive relationships with peers and skillful staff alike, as well as benefit from a wide range of specialist facilities through the Birch Wood Schools.
 In this way pupils have the opportunity to feel part of a conventional small school community.